apache/incubator-devlake-website/docs/Configuration/Sonarqube.md

 #### Auth Token(s)

-Sonarqube personal access tokens are required to add a connection.
-Learn about [how to create a Sonarqube personal access token](https://sonarqube.inria.fr/sonarqube/documentation/user-guide/user-token/).
+SonarQube personal access tokens are required to add a connection.
+Learn about [how to create a SonarQube personal access token](https://sonarqube.inria.fr/sonarqube/documentation/user-guide/user-token/).

 #### Proxy URL (Optional)